Towards Out-Of-Distribution Generalization: A Survey: Problem Definition and Categorization of Methods

 \section{Problem Definition and Categorization of Methods}

-In this section, we first formulate the general out-of-distribution (OOD) generalization problem, illustrate its connections and differences with classic $i.i.d.$ learning problem.
-Then we categorize the existing methods which aim at addressing OOD generalization into several strands based on their positions through the whole learning pipeline.
+In this section, we first formalize the overarching Out-of-Distribution (OOD) generalization problem and illustrate its similarities and differences with the classic Independent and Identically Distributed ($i.i.d.$) learning problem.
+We then proceed to explore several research domains related to OOD generalization, including Domain Adaptation, Domain Generalization, Federated Learning, and Out-of-Distribution Detection.
+Finally, we classify existing methodologies that address OOD generalization into distinct categories based on their respective positions within the entire learning pipeline.